wmde/wbaas-deploy/README.md

 ### helmfile

-You can see the changes that helmfile will make to your local k8s cluster with
+You can see the changes that helmfile will make to your local k8s cluster by running the following command in the `k8s/helmfile` directory

 ```sh
 helmfile --environment local diff